 However, if you’re travelling through the jungles of South America, you won’t be doing any wheeling, so you might argue it's not an essential feature for you.

-For a super-duper travel backpack that will get you around Thailand and South East Asia and safely back home again without breaking, making you wish you hadn't gone backpacking to begin with, or breaking your back, check out my brand recommendations below.
+For a super-duper travel backpack that will get you around Thailand and South East Asia, and safely back home again, without breaking, or breaking your back, any of those pictured above will do the job.

-In my experience, Amazon is usually the cheapest place to buy the top brands like Osprey, Northface, Kelty, and High Sierra.
-The reason for this is that multiple sellers are offering their stock in one marketplace, which naturally drives up competition.
+In my experience, Amazon is usually the cheapest place to buy the top brands like Osprey, Deuter Northface, Kelty, and High Sierra.
+Use the filters onthe left-hand-side of the page to select by brand and budget.

-Next you'll need to get travel insurance.
+Next up, you'll need to get travel insurance.
 Don't worry, I've got you covered right here.